JimmyAlejo05/Time-s-pull/README.md

 # [Times Pull][Pltm]
 ![image info](https://i.pinimg.com/564x/73/d4/f8/73d4f8b6f219cbb34c8d46acf1f333b3.jpg)

-It is about the use of data structure in a graphic environment for ultimate matches and this has a connection to a database.
+It is about the use of data structure in a graphic environment for ultimate matches and this has a connection to a database
+NOTE: without using java classes.

 -list: it is used for the squad of the players of each ultimate team.